Skip to main content

 All data structures following the Miden asset model that can be exchanged.

 Native assets adhere to the Miden Asset model (encoding, issuance, storage).
-Every native Asset is encoded using 64 bytes (vault key and value), including both the ID of the issuing account and the Asset details.
+Every native Asset is encoded using 64 bytes (asset ID and value), including both the ID of the issuing account and the Asset details.

 Issuance